Page Updated: 11.20.2020

 Info: Brought to you by the WBCA Social Justice Task Force, Robinson sits down with Ivey and Brooks to talk about their coaching careers and being the first black head coaches at their respective institutions.
-This program is open to everyone.
-Membership in the WBCA is not required.
 Click here to view the recording.

 #WBCAPodcast: Growing Our Game, Episode 20